facebook/react-native-website/website/versioned_docs/version-0.73/_integration-with-existing-apps-objc.md

 </TabItem>
 </Tabs>

-This will print a message similar to the following (scroll up in the yarn output to see it):
+This will print a message similar to the following (scroll up in the installation command output to see it):

 > warning "`react-native@0.52.2`" has unmet peer dependency "`react@16.2.0`".